- Last update:

 Through a public insurance, you can get free insurance for your kid by applying for a family insurance.
 Just reach out to your insurance and tell them about your newborn, they'll walk you through the process (it's surprisingly as easy as filling out ONE form!).

-Supposedly it can now be done 100% online but only if you have a BundID, which as a Frenchman I cannot have unfortunately because the French national ID card system is not yet fully connected to the German one.
+Supposedly the application for Elterngeld can now be done 100% online but only if you have a BundID, which as a Frenchman I cannot have unfortunately because the French national ID card system is not yet fully connected to the German one.
 So in our case, the process was as follow:

 1. Create a email+password account on the official website